 DUI checkpoints are especially common at times like the Fourth of July, so drink responsibly, drive carefully, and avoid the expense and danger of drunk driving.

-If you have been arrested and charged with a DUI, then call us at The Bussey Law Firm, P.C., at (719) 475-2555.
+If you have been arrested and charged with drunk driving, then call the DUI attorneys in Colorado Springs at The Bussey Law Firm, P.C., at (719) 475-2555.
 We can discuss your case and talk about your options, either fighting the charge or trying to reduce your penalties.